 Scarsdale is a medium-sized village located in the state of New York.
-With a population of 17,822 people and five associated neighborhoods, Scarsdale is the 102nd largest community in New York.
-Scarsdale has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 17,747 people and five associated neighborhoods, Scarsdale is the 102nd largest community in New York.
+Much of the housing stock in Scarsdale was built prior to World War II, making it one of the older and more historic villages in the country.

 Scarsdale home prices are not only among the most expensive in New York, but Scarsdale real estate also consistently ranks among the most expensive in America.